Science in Dialogue

 An inspiring glimpse into the future of language learning, showing why genuine encounters and intercultural exchange remain irreplaceable.

-Podcast 1: (A) Look Ahead
+Podcast 1: Looking Ahead

-The podcast “(A) Look Ahead” explores the future of university language centers in light of AI and the consequences of the pandemic.
+The podcast “Looking Ahead” explores the future of university language centers in light of AI and the consequences of the pandemic.
 Experts discuss some of the most pressing questions of our time.
 Will AI replace foreign language teaching?
 How is technology transforming our understanding of language, and what does this mean for language learning?
 The role of teachers is shifting from knowledge transmitters to learning facilitators.
 In times of sensory overload and rapid technological change, the podcast advocates conscious reflection rather than blindly following trends.
 It is perfect for anyone who wants to make meaningful use of AI in learning and believes in the power of language.

 LanguageLearningCounselling